Frequently Asked Questions

 No. Beds are made up for your arrival with duvets and pillows.
 The only thing you do need to remember to bring is a towel.

 Very little.
 Almost everything is included and any extras will have been clearly detailed before you book.
 We do have a small shop on-site that sells toiletries, sweets and drinks, postcards and t-shirts etc. There is also a small bar for adult clients so some "pocket money" is advisable but not necessary.
 There are soft drink vending machines on-site.

 Photos & Videos used on this site

-We would like to thank Framlingham College & Bilton Grange School for providing us with many of the images used on the website.
+We would like to thank the many schools and organisations for providing us with various images used on the website.
 We have taken many of the photos ourselves, with kind permission of the many groups visiting the centre.
-To see more photos, you can visit our flickr webpage.

 Is there WiFi?